 Insurable Risk 1.
 Insured must derive a financial benefit from the existence of the object which is insured 2.
-Insured Insured stands to lose financially if goods are destroyed or by the death of a person 22-11/ 3.
-Exampl Examples: Multi-peril policies, Fire, Assets policies, Personal property policies Non-insurable risk 1 A risk for which no insurance can be written.
-A risk for which no insurance can be written.
-The chance of loss is very high or cannot be accurately measured.
+Insured stands to lose financially if goods are destroyed or by the death of a person 3.
+Exampl es: Multi-peril policies, Fire, Assets policies, Personal property policies Non-insurable risk 1 A risk for which no insurance can be written.
+2 The chance of loss is very high or cannot be accurately measured.
 3 Examples: Pre-existing condition, Earthquake, Nuclear war,